jamez2128/ppassdb/README.md

 ##### Specific for `add` only:
 - `--qr-code=</path/to/image.png>`		Decodes QR Code and encrypts the text.
 					If it is an OTP.
-It is highly
-					recommended to specify --otp to
-					validate it when encrypting.
 - `--generate`				Auto generates a random string and encrypts it.
 - `--char-length=<NUMBER>`			Specify the number of characters to